Skip to content

 RUNNING --> IDLE : period elapses\n(one-shot mode)\ncallback fires

-RUNNING --> RUNNING : ove_timer_reset()\n(reloads deadline from now)
+RUNNING --> RUNNING : ove_timer_start()\n(restarts from beginning of period)

-IDLE --> [*] : ove_timer_destroy()
+IDLE --> [*] : ove_timer_deinit() / ove_timer_destroy()

-RUNNING --> [*] : ove_timer_destroy()\n(stops first)
+RUNNING --> [*] : ove_timer_deinit() / ove_timer_destroy()\n(stops first)

 Periodic vs One-Shot